systemslab/popper-paper/main.md

 maintain the changes to code.
 The software is packaged and those packages are used in either testing or deployment.
 The testing environment ensures that the software behaves as expected.
-When the software is deployed in production, or when in needs to be checked for performance integrity, it is monitored and metrics are analyzed in order to determine any problems.](figures/ossmodel.png)
+When the software is deployed in production, or when it needs to be checked for performance integrity, it is monitored and metrics are analyzed in order to determine any problems.](figures/ossmodel.png)